Published on July 21st, 2015 | by Richard Black1

 The Sunscreen Dilemma

 I enjoy fatherhood for many reasons.
 The infrequent hug I receive just before my daughter vomits all over the back of my shirt is one of my favorites.
-The incessant screams to go to the pool is another shortly followed by the incessant screams to leave the pool and then the screaming that occurs when we actually try to leave the pool are a few others.
+The incessant screams to go to the pool is another.
+The incessant screams to leave the pool a few minutes later and then the epic fit that occurs when we actually try to leave the pool are a few others.

-How loud can I yell at my daughter in public for licking an escalator without drawing the attention of Child Services or, perhaps more productively, How can I stop my daughter from licking an escalator?
+How loud can I yell at my daughter in public for licking an escalator without embarrassing either of us? or, perhaps more productively, How can I stop my daughter from licking an escalator?

 Now before anyone gets upset please know that I slather sunscreen on my daughter like Elvis put Quaaludes on fried peanut butter and banana sandwiches.
 No, putting sunscreen on my daughter Darcy isn’t the issue.
-Being a stay at home dad once my wife has left for work and my daughter is screaming to go to the pool (and then scream to return home after five minutes) is the issue.
+The issue is how to prevent my own pale Germanic skin from frying to a crisp once I’m at the pool.

 Aside from pretty much throwing her to the lesbians (which is fine by the way I just want her to make any decision regarding her sexuality without any intervention on my part) a five year old is not the most thorough means for applying sunscreen.
-Even if I could cajole Darcy into spreading sunscreen on my back the best case scenario involves me with third degree burns aside from a small handprint over my left kidney and my daughter’s admission to a convent.
+Even if I could cajole Darcy into spreading sunscreen on my back the best case scenario involves many third degree burns except for a small handprint over my left kidney and my daughter’s admission to a convent.

 If I were a mother I could approach another woman at the pool, describe my dilemma, and ask apologetically if she could perhaps put sunscreen on my back and shoulders.
-Unfortunately there are significant differences between men and women and a slew of social mores dictating appropriate behavior.
+Unfortunately I’m not a woman and, being a man, must adhere to a slew of social mores dictating appropriate behavior at the pool.

 Now the jackass part of me thoroughly enjoys the idea of approaching a woman I’ve never met and asking her to slather sunscreen over my body.
 The other, more thoughtful and perhaps mature, part of my psyche understands that soliciting women at the pool for this service will quickly result in my banishment from the establishment and most other public buildings as well.

 To complicate matters I’m also incredibly attractive.
 I haven’t had a lot of women surge towards the entrance when I get to the pool but I assume that’s because they’re intimidated by my stunning good looks and raw machismo.
 By asking a woman to “please put some sunscreen on my back” I’m tempting fate.
-Upon rubbing SPF 50 with the consistency of toothpaste on my back I’m pretty sure that any woman would immediately become infatuated with my doughy physique and that’s just not fair for anyone.
+The mere thought would probably make any woman out there infatuated with my doughy physique and that’s just not fair for anyone particularly my wife.

 Don’t get me wrong.
 I applaud the Supreme Court for its recent ruling in the matter.
 It’s just going to be a while before I approach a man in public to rub some Coppertone on my back.
-I enjoy a beating as much as anyone but I’d hate for one of my daughter’s earliest memories to be of me being lead away in cuffs after biting the living shit out of another large and hairy man at the pool who took it upon himself to beat me stupid for my lack of judgement.
+I enjoy a beating as much as anyone but I’d hate for one of my daughter’s earliest memories to be of me being lead away in cuffs after biting the living shit out of another large and hairy man at the pool.

 Last week I solved the problem in typical fashion by not putting on any sunscreen at all.
 Not even a dab.
 I could use some color after all right?
 Sure.